Quantum simulation of particle creation in curved space-time: Particle creation and detection

-A simple Master equation treatment of the two-level spin system shows that thermalization of the electron spin is achieved after a time $T^{-1} = \Gamma_{\uparrow} + \Gamma_{\downarrow}$ (see, e.g., \cite{breuer2002theory}), where the $\Gamma$-terms denote the rate for a spin-flip with emission and absorption of a piezophonon, respectively.
-Due to the low Hawking temperature of the piezophonons, the rate $\Gamma_{\downarrow}$ is negligible, and $\Gamma_{\uparrow}$ is given by the rate for spontaneous emission of a piezophonon.
-A rough estimation of this rate for the present set-up is given by Eq~(8) of Ref \cite{khaetskii2001spin}, but with an additional factor $\exp\left\{ - 2d (g\mu_B B)/(\hbar c) \right\}$, where $d$ denotes the distance between the two substrates, taking into account the exponential decay of the piezoelectric field accompanying the piezophonons \cite{aizin1998screening, simon1996coupling}, and the energy conservation, $\hbar c k = g \mu_B B$ \footnote{The energy separation $\hbar \omega_0$ between the electron orbital states inside the lateral piezoelectric potential is estimated as follows: In the single-electron Hamiltonian given in \cite{shi2011quantum, furuta2004single, robinson2001classical}, the SAW-potential term is expanded around its minimum, giving rise to a harmonic oscillator with an excitation energy $\hbar \omega_0 = h/\lambda (U_0 /m)^{\nicefrac{1}{2}}$, where $\lambda,\, m = 0.067 m_e$ and $U_0$ denote the SAW wavelength, effective electron mass and the SAW-potential strength, respectively.
-With typical values of $U_0 \sim 40 - 600$ meV \cite{robinson2001classical, buitelaar2006charge} and $\lambda = 1~ \mu$m, $\hbar \omega_0$ is in the meV regime, agreeing with numerical results of Ref \cite{shi2011quantum}.}.
-For a magnetic field $B = 1$ T, the thermalization rate is of the order of $1 \text{ s}^{-1}$.
-Thermalization of the electron spin could be acquired while the electrons are stored in a storage ring as it is shown in Fig \ref{fig:setup}.
-Note that HR is only present during the movement along the $x$-direction.
-Efficient electron transport over macroscopic distances has been shown \footnote{Assuming an exponential decay of the number of charge carriers along the propagation direction, $c(x) \sim \exp\left(-x/\Lambda\right)$, the decay constant $\Lambda$ can be estimated to several thousand SAW wavelengths for Ref \cite{rocke1997acoustically}.
-Further increase could be achieved by increasing the SAW power.}: The lengths $l, L$ of the storage ring can be chosen arbitrarily in the sub-mm regime.

-Future conveyor belts for electrons using serpentine-shaped SAW waveguides \cite{boucher2014ring, adkins1971long} could provide an alternate route to acquire thermalization.
+The use of Stern-Gerlach gates or other spin-to-charge conversion methods allows for the readout of the electron spin from which the effective DQD temperature can be computed.
+Equilibration is expected to be achieved after a time $\Gamma_{12} + \Gamma_{21}$ (see, e.g.~\cite{breuer2002theory}), where the $\Gamma$-terms denote the rate for a spin-flip with emission and absorption of a piezophonon, respectively.
+An upper bound for the equilibration time is given by the rate for spontaneous emission of a piezophonon.
+A rough estimation of this rate for the present set-up is given by Eq (8) of Ref~\cite{khaetskii2001spin}, but with an additional factor $\exp\left\{ - 2d (g\mu_B B)/(\hbar c) \right\}$, where $d$ denotes the distance between the two substrates, taking into account the exponential decay of the piezoelectric field accompanying the piezophonons~\cite{aizin1998screening, simon1996coupling}, and the energy conservation, $\hbar c k = g \mu_B B$~\cite{Note4}.
+For a magnetic field $B = 1$ T, the equilibration rate is of the order of $1 \text{ s}^{-1}$.
+The steady state of the electron spin could be achieved while the electrons are stored in a storage ring as it is shown in Fig~\ref{fig:setup}.
+Efficient electron transport over macroscopic distances has been shown in ~\cite{Note5}: The lengths $l, L$ of the storage ring can be chosen arbitrarily in the sub-mm regime.
+Future conveyor belts for electrons using serpentine-shaped SAW waveguides~\cite{boucher2014ring, adkins1971long} could provide an alternate route to reach equilibration.
 In comparison, however, the present set-up details make the proposed storage ring more feasible.